bechbit/tttttttt3/README.md

 ____________________________________________________________

 ### 17. The nurse is caring for a client with a major thermal burn.
-Which initial laboratory
+Which initial laboratory abnormalities does the nurse anticipate in response to the burn?
+Select all that apply.

 - [x] Hemodilution
 - [x] Hyperkalemia